Formative Assessment: State Resources

 - Select Content from 2015-16 Formative Assessment Insights Course provides links to content from the course, which was provided in partnership between WestEd, Oregon, and six other states.

-- Social and Emotional Learning Resources focus on social and emotional learning activities that complement formative assessment practices.
+- Social and Emotional Learning focuses on social and emotional learning activities that complement formative assessment practices.

 - From the Appalachia Regional Comprehensive Center has created videos on its YouTube page highlighting the initial results of the Virginia formative assessment professional development.